mebelekeziak/UniversalBackrooms/README.md

 ## Temperature
 The conversation temperature is set to 1.0 for both models.
 ## Token Limits
-- For Claude models (opus and sonnet), the max_tokens is set to 1024.
+- For Claude models (Opus and Sonnet), the max_tokens is still set to 1024.
-- For GPT-4 models, the max_tokens is set to 1024.
+- For OpenAI models, configure `--openai-max-output-tokens` (defaults to 2048) to manage Responses API output length.
-- For O1 models (o1-preview and o1-mini), the max_completion_tokens is set to 8192.
+- GPT-5 family calls accept the same flag and optionally a `--reasoning-effort` value of `low`, `medium`, or `high`.

+## Encrypted Reasoning
+Use `--include-encrypted-reasoning` when invoking GPT-5 or GPT-5 Mini to capture encrypted reasoning traces.
+The encrypted payloads are appended to the session log so you can forward them to OpenAI later.
+Pair this flag with `--reasoning-effort` to trade off speed versus depth.

 ## Maximum Turns
 The default number of turns is now set to infinity, allowing the conversation to continue indefinitely.
 You can still set a specific limit using the `--max-turns` argument.